silverstripe/silverstripe-controllerpolicy/README.md

 An example Page extension PageControlledPolicy is also provided utilising CachingPolicy's ability to customise max-age based on CMS configuration on specific objects.

-Note that at the moment the `preRequest` filters are not too useful because they don't allow us to short-circuit the execution and allow us to for example return 304 early.
-We are working on a [pull request](https://github.com/silverstripe/silverstripe-framework/pull/3130) to make it possible to return something else than an `SS_HTTP_Exception` from this handler.

 ### Simple policy

 Let's say we want to apply a caching header of max-age 300 to the HomePage only.
 This module comes with a